Preface to Old Story/New Story themes

-Old story themes, new story alternatives (18 fundamental ideas to re-evaluate)
+(Revised) Old story themes, new story alternatives (rethinking 18 of the most fundamental ideas from across human history)

-1. Old story theme: The myth of deity as a judging, punishing, and destroying reality that metes out final justice- i.e. rewarding the good, punishing the bad (threat theology).
-This core myth continues at the foundation of the world religions and is now also given expression in ‘secular’ versions such as vengeful Gaia, angry planet, pissed Mother Earth, retributive Universe, and payback karma- all the new retaliatory gods of environmental alarmism, history’s latest apocalyptic movement.
+1. Old story theme: The myth of deity as a judging, punishing, and destroying reality that metes out final justice- rewarding the good, punishing the bad (i.e. threat theology).
+This myth continues as the cohering center of the world religions and is now also given expression in ‘secular’ versions such as vengeful Gaia, angry planet, pissed Mother Earth, retributive Universe, and payback karma- all the new retaliatory, destroying gods of environmental alarmism, history’s latest apocalyptic movement.

 The myth of God as a retaliating, punishing reality has long under-girded human justice as similarly retaliatory and punitive.
-From the beginning, belief in a punitive deity has incited the demand for punitive response to human imperfection and failure.
+From early human beginnings, belief in a punitive deity has incited and affirmed the demand for punitive response to human imperfection and failure.

-This primitive view of deity as punitive and God as the Ultimate Destroyer (i.e. via apocalypse, hell) is the single most important “bad idea” to engage and correct.
+This primitive view of deity as punitive, of God as the Ultimate Destroyer (via apocalypse, hell), is the single most important “bad idea” to engage and correct.
 All other bad religious ideas are anchored to this foundational pathology in human thought.

-Why bother with such speculative metaphysical corrections?
-Because we need to counter humanity’s “primal fear of after-life harm” that is the outcome of millennia of bad religious ideas beaten into human consciousness and subconscious.
-Also, however you may try to affirm justice as punitive treatment of the failures of others, know that deity as unconditional reality does not validate such efforts.
+Why bother with these speculative metaphysical corrections?
+Because we need to counter humanity’s “primal fear of after-life harm” that is the outcome of millennia of shaman/priests/pastors beating bad religious ideas into human consciousness and subconscious.
+Also, we need to sever the age-old relationship of validating bad behavior with bad beliefs.
+However you may try to affirm justice as punitive treatment of the failures of others, know that deity as unconditional reality does not validate such efforts.
 See “The Christian Contradiction (Historical Jesus versus Paul’s Christ myth)”, below.

 None of the great world religions has ever presented the reality of an unconditional deity.
 All religion across history has been essentially about conditional reality- i.e. the required conditions to appease and please religious deities (conditions of right belief, proper religious rituals, religious lifestyle, demanded sacrifices/payment for wrong, etc.).

-The new theology of God as unconditional Love overturns the most psychically damaging myth that has burdened and enslaved humanity from the beginning- the myth of divine retribution/punishment exhibited through the nastier features of life.
-While there are natural and social consequences to our choices and behavior, there is no punitive Force or Spirit behind natural world events and consequent suffering (i.e. natural disasters, disease, or the cruelty of others).
-This myth of punitive deity behind such things (e.g. angry God, vengeful Gaia, angry Planet, retributive Universe, or karma) has long burdened people with unnecessary guilt, shame, fear, and anxiety.
+The new theology of God as unconditional Love also overturns the most psychically damaging myth that has burdened and enslaved humanity from the beginning- the myth of divine retribution/punishment exhibited through the nastier features of life.
+While there are natural and social consequences to living in this world and to our choices and behavior, there is no punitive Force or Spirit behind natural world events and consequent suffering (i.e. natural disasters, disease, or the cruelty of others).
+This myth of punitive deity behind such things, whether angry God, vengeful Gaia, angry Planet, retributive Universe, or karma, has long burdened people with unnecessary guilt, shame, fear, and anxiety.
 Like the distressed Japanese woman who asked after the 2011 tsunami, “Are we being punished for enjoying life too much?”

 Paul used this primitive threat theology on the Corinthians, claiming that their sicknesses and deaths were punishment from God for their sins.